nordcraftengine/documentation/docs/connecting-data/authentication/index.md

 # Authentication

-Authentication enables users to verify their identity, allowing you to control access to specific data and features in your websites.
+Authentication enables users to verify their identity, allowing you to control access to specific data and features on your websites.

 A typical authentication flow consists of these steps: